mektigboy/ReportsAnalysis/ELASTICDAO.md

 ### [M-03] The `initialize` function does not check for non-zero values

 The `initialize` function does not check if the summoners are all non-zero addresses.
 If all he initialized summoners happen to be 0, the contract will have to be redeployed.

+### [M-04] Potential for lock out of administrative access

+The `setController` function in `ElasticDAO.sol` updates the controller address in one set-up.
+If the controller address is set incorrectly, administrative access is prevented because `setController` includes an `onlyController` modiﬁer.
+The contract would have to be redeployed if this mistake is made.

+**ElasticDAO:** “The vulnerability is correct, however, the impact is incorrect.
+Because we deploy with proxies, in a worst case scenario, the proxy implementation could be upgraded to ﬁx this issue.”